 Reader Ilujna e-mailed me this request:

 As always, choosing to mitigate or balance your figure is your choice.
 (Always consider playing up your assets as an important priority.)
 Ilujna has a great, playful attitude about being all legs, but is hoping to find some ways to balance out her bod.
-Here are a few basic tips, and hopefully those of you with short torsos can chime in, too!
+Here are a few basic tips!

 First off, if you’re unsure of your torso length, you can do a few things to figure it all out.
 Imogen offers this handy measurement-based method for determining torso length, among other proportions.
 As a visual thinker and gut-truster, I actually find this graphic incredibly helpful:

-But another good way to tell is how clothing fits.
+But another good way to figure this out is to note how clothing fits your body.
 If high-rise pants don’t reach your natural waist and/or regular length tops are too short, both are indicators of a long torso.
 If petite tops fit you best but you’re not petite and/or you take a long inseam but aren’t particularly tall, both are indicators of a short torso.
 (Just a few examples – there are loads.)

 NOW.
 The order of the day is short torsos, so let’s dig into some ways to balance out those proportions.

 Try low-rise pants